Home

 • Add double-sided tape to the freshly cut tabs as shown

-• Flip the box over and apply double-sided tape to the 20mm (3/4") tabs as shown
+• Flip the box over and apply Tear and Tape to the 20mm (3/4") tabs as shown

 • Remove the tape backing and fold the end sides and the tabs inwards so they can be stuck together, as shown (make sure to stick the tabs INSIDE your box, not outside, for a neater finish).
 In the picture I almost placed the tabs outside my box!
 Lol!

-• Remove the liner from the longer strips of double-sided tape and bring the sides together to form the box
+• Remove the liner from the longer strips of Tear and Tape and bring the sides together to form the box

 • Trim your box flap to the desired length.
 Here I cut it to measure half way down the front of the box, at 40mm (1 5/8")